 This [mutual] resolution inform policy and can help encourage automotive industries to reduce CFP via improved efficiencies at all stages of the life-cycle.
 The methodology shall be developed respecting the principles of transparency and consistency and shall be consistent with the ISO 140xxx series of LCA international standards.
 It shall also strike a balance between the accuracy and the workload considering the complex supply chain of the automotive industry.

-To produce reliable, reproducible, and verifiable A-LCA studies, a core suite of analytical principles shall be adhered to.
+To produce reliable, reproducible, verifiable and across companies comparable A-LCA studies, a core suite of analytical principles shall be adhered to.
 They shall be considered with respect to each phase, from defining the goal and the scope, through data collection, impact assessment, reporting [and verification] of study outcomes.

+Considering that in the near future, most emissions will come from for the supply chain and the common goal of reducing GHG emissions from vehicles, as this rule will provide clarity on carbon accounting for the automotive sector, it also needs to ensure consistency of rules at product/material level.

 Users of this methodology shall observe the following principles in conducting a CFP study: